timthepost/threadwell/README.md

 The structures for it live in `types/` and are commented inline, and the client code is in `public/` and is just Shoelace + JS to keep it framework agnostic and as free of third-party dependencies as possible.

+## TODO:

+ - Splinter bus integration (priority)
+ - Export board state to Tieto?
+ - We need more basic kanban / app creature comforts, even though this isn't supposed to be an end product.

 ## Security Notice

 This does have outside dependencies, so note that specific versions of dependencies are specified in the hopes